Manufacturing Engineering Program

 4. (M.S. students only) The student will distribute copies of the thesis to all members of the examining committee at least seven working days before the oral examination.

-5. (M.S. students only) The student should bring the attached Committee Assessment Survey Form and an empty envelope to the committee chair on the date of thesis defense.
+5. (M.S. students only) The student should bring the attached Committee Assessment Survey Form and an empty envelope to the committee chair on the date of the thesis defense.
 After the committee chair fills out the form, the committee chair can either mail it to the graduate support assistant in the MAE office (194 Toomey) or seal the envelope and have the student bring it back to the graduate support assistant.

-6. (M.E. students only) The student will submit the practice-oriented project report (Report Format) to the graduate advisor by the due date (due date is equivalent to the non-thesis Form 3 due date) if the student would like to attend the graduation ceremony.
+6. (M.E. students only) The student will submit the practice-oriented project report (Report Format) to the graduate advisor by the due date (the due date is equivalent to the non-thesis Form 3 due date) if the student would like to attend the graduation ceremony.
 Some programs may also require the student to make an oral presentation based on the report (the project advisor can decide).
 No graduate committee is needed for the Master of Engineering program.

 7. The student should fill out a Graduate Assessment Survey and email it to mae@mst.edu before submitting Form 2 (M.S. students only) for the Manufacturing Program Director’s Signature.